namantuli18/airbornesound/README.md

   * Username : Admin
   * Password : Ad_quirk@123

-Instructions to reproduce the results are located at [scripts](https://github.com/namantuli18/airbornesound/tree/master/utils/scripts)
+* Instructions to reproduce the results are located at [instructions](https://github.com/namantuli18/airbornesound#custom-training)
+* To use our pretrained library of models, check [demo](https://github.com/namantuli18/airbornesound#using-pre-existing-library-of-models)

 ## Description
   Acoustic condition monitoring via airborne sound analysis in conjunction with advanced signal processing and machine learning methods has proved to be a powerful tool